 Learning with e-learning and online courses is more popular than ever, yet studies or comprehensive practical experience are scarce.
 We want to change that – and have analyzed thousands of online courses.
 One result: Length matters!
-We explain the exciting results and provide practical tips for your online courses.
+We explain the exciting findings and provide practical tips for your online courses.

 But what is the right length for an online course to be practically successful?